 cf.setValue("STORAGE_POLICY", AliHBaseConstants.STORAGETYPE_DEFAULT);

-On the Cold Storage page in the ApsaraDB for HBase console, click Cold Storage Scaling to view the current usage and expand capacity.
+On the Cold Storage page of the ApsaraDB for HBase console, you can view the overall cold storage usage and click Cold Storage Scaling to increase its capacity.